Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 To run the integration tests:

-1. In order to properly execute the integration tests the dockerised environment must be already up and running with IT support.
+1. In order to properly execute the integration tests the dockerized environment must be already up and running with IT support.
 So, before executing the tests you must run the `build_start_it_supported` or the `start` goal of the `run` script.
 2. Open the project using the IDE.
 3. Select the classes for the integration tests (either one, some, or the whole package).
 4. Right click and select `Run As ...`, then click `JUnit Test`.